GlennOu66304/Vue-ElementUI/client/src/doc/project.md

+2.Second Way

+Children Component

+2.1.Take the Home Component As the Parent Componet

+2.2put the every children component into it as router

+2.3.So they can use the same parent Component

+2.4.Router View render the router content

 ## login and logout persist login, router page,pop up message

 1.login to the account, then redirect to the home page